tmcdonell/cuda/README.md

 ## Missing functionality

+_This library is currently in **maintenance mode**.
+While we plan to release updates to keep the existing interface working with newer CUDA versions (as long as the underlying APIs remain available), no binding of new features is planned at the moment.
+Get in touch if you want to contribute._

-An incomplete list of missing bindings.
+Here is an incomplete historical list of missing bindings.
 Pull requests welcome!

 ### CUDA-9